 About the author: SGH’s Department of Psychiatry provides a comprehensive, integrated, multi-disciplinary service in the assessment and management of patients with psychological and psychiatric disorders, including sleep disorders.
 Consultation is strictly by appointment only.
 Referrals are accepted from polyclinics, hospitals, general practitioners, voluntary welfare organisations, schools and colleges and institutions of higher learning.
 Patients in need of assistance can make a self-referral by calling our Central Appointment at 6321 4377.

-With expertise from Department of Psychiatry at:
+With expertise from the Dept of Psychiatry at: